DICOM vs PACS: Benefits and Differences in Medical Imaging

 Hybrid PACS

-Combines on-premise and cloud features, offering flexibility in data storage and access while ensuring critical data remains onsite.
+Combines on-premise and cloud features, offering flexibility in data storage and access while ensuring critical data remains on-site.

 Vendor-Neutral Archive (VNA) Integrated PACS

-Supports storage and access of medical images from multiple vendors, promoting interoperability and long-term data management.
+VNA-integrated PACS supports the storage and access of medical images from multiple vendors, promoting interoperability and long-term data management.

 Differences Between PACS, RIS, CIS, and DICOM